asterinas/asterinas/docs/src/privilege_separation/syscall_workflow.md

 }
 ```

-The examples reveal two important considerations in designing Jinux:
+The examples reveal two important considerations in designing Asterinas:
 1. Exposing _truly_ safe APIs.
 The privileged OS core must expose _truly safe_ APIs: however buggy or silly the unprivileged OS components may be written, they must _not_ cause undefined behaviors.
 2. Handling _arbitrary_ pointers safely.
 The safe API of the OS core must provide a safe way to deal with arbitrary pointers.